 All of our employees are committed to the safe, secure and on-time transportation of all of our riders.
-Attridge places a great importance on drivers, the training that they receive and the equipment that they use.
+Attridge places great importance on drivers, the training that they receive and the equipment that they use.

-Attridge Transportation understands that continuous relevant training for existing employees is an essential component of a safe operation and driver retention through learning and upgrading.
+Attridge Transportation understands that continuous relevant training for existing employees is an essential component of safe operation and driver retention through learning and upgrading.

-All training by Attridge Transportation given to new applicants, existing employees and previously licensed school/coach bus drivers from other companies is provided by a Signing Authority member of the Safety and Training Department.
+All training by Attridge Transportation has given to new applicants, existing employees and previously licensed school/coach bus drivers from other companies is provided by a Signing Authority member of the Safety and Training Department.
 Attridge is a Recognized Authority of the Ministry of Transportation (MTO).
-This allows the company to train and test their employees for license upgrades or renewals.
+This allows the company to train and test its employees for license upgrades or renewals.

 What is a signing authority: This process requires that the individual delivering the training program and providing the testing must be approved by the MTO as a Signing Authority.
 A potential signing authority must have an exemplary driving record and proven bus driving experience before applying to the PRIDE program.
 PRIDE is “professional instructor in driver education.”
 PRIDE is a joint venture of the Ontario Ministry of Transportation, Ontario School Bus Association and the Ontario Motor Coach Association.
-This program teaches driver instructors how to:
+This program teaches driver instructors on how to:

 This training and testing combined with our state of the art manual under the guidance of the Manager of Safety and Training and Safety Trainers result in the safest drivers available and operating on behalf of this company.

 Strict control of the training content, trainer ability and the use of a detailed and thorough training module has contributed to safer operation of our vehicles and an ongoing commitment to improving the transportation experience of our passengers.
 The process has been validated and continues to be monitored on a monthly basis through a review of our Level II Commercial Vehicle Operator Registration (CVOR).
 Some drivers that have demonstrated an excellent and ongoing commitment to safety, students and employment are selected to assist within the Safety Department.
 These junior members of the team help with recruitment, scheduling classes and preparing the classroom for the next instructional component.
-These driver helpers must demonstrate further commitment to safety instruction to be considered for selection as a potential Signing Authority.
+These driver helpers must demonstrate a further commitment to safety instruction to be considered for selection as a potential Signing Authority.